densen1995/sql_lab1_de25/dashboard/pages/sakila.md

 />

 ---
-title: "Sakila Movie Length Statistics"
+Title: "Sakila Movie Length Statistics"
-description: "An overview of the movie length statistics from the Sakila database"
+Description: "An overview of the movie length statistics from the Sakila database"
 ---

 # Movie Length Statistics